Celebrity

 Martin Short Reveals That Katherine ‘Fought for a Long Time’ With Mental Health Issues

-The actor talked with CBS Sunday Morning’s Tracy Smith for an interview that was released on May 10.
+On May 10, a conversation between the performer and Tracy Smith of CBS Sunday Morning came out.
+While speaking with Smith, he shared thoughts in a chat made public that day.
 Among the interview he’s comparing mental illness with physical diseases like cancer, which was the cause of his wife’s demise, Nancy Dolman, in 2010.

 “It has been a nightmare for the family, ” Short responded.
 “On the other hand, the recognition that mental health and cancer, like my wife, are both illnesses and sometimes, unfortunately, with diseases, they are terminal.”

-The actor disclosed that Katherine had been struggling with serious mental health issues for a long time, “My daughter struggled for quite a while with very serious mental health problems Borderline personality disorder and other things and she tried to live the best life she could up to the point when she just wasn’t able to anymore.”
+He disclosed that Katherine had been struggling with serious mental health issues for a long time, “My daughter struggled for quite a while with very serious mental health problems Borderline personality disorder, and other things and she tried to live the best life she could up to the point when she just wasn’t able to anymore.”

 Even though he had an idea of how serious her problems were, Short confessed that the sorrow has been barely bearable for the tragedy of losing her and his sons, Oliver and Henry.